RyanJarv/msh/NOTES.md

 # Various TODO

+* Don't use the same eventbridge pipe for pipelined commands.
+* Longer names for SQS pipes, currently we get a collision on sort and uniq.
+* Detect messages from other pipelines.
+* Terminate pipeline by closing stdin.
 * Remove panics and improve error handling.
-* Detect messages from other pipelines.
 * Make "@" its own binary.
 * Figure out buffering?